NathStevo97/certifications-notes/kubernetes/CKS/05_Minimize-Microservice-Vulnerabilities/06_OPA-In-Kubernetes.md

     - Load policies into OPA via Kubernetes
 - If creating an OPA policy, can create a ConfigMap with the following label: openpolicyagent.org/policy: rego
-And define the policy logic under the configMap’s data field.
+And define the policy logic under the configMap's data field.
 - How is OPA deployed on Kubernetes?
   - Deployed with kube-mgmt as a deployment
   - Roles and rolebindings deployed